plone/documentation/develop/addons/components/genericsetup.rst

   You create a maintenance branch where the next metadata version will be 1026.

+.. _custominstall:

 Custom installer code (``setuphandlers.py``)
 ============================================

-Besides out-of-the-box XML steps which easily provide both install and uninstall, GenericSetup provides a way to run a custom Python code when your add-on product is installed and uninstalled.
+Besides out-of-the-box XML steps which easily provide both install and uninstall, GenericSetup provides a way to run custom Python code when your add-on product is installed and uninstalled.
 This is not a very straightforward process, though.

 .. note::

     An easier way may be possible for you.
-    GenericSetup 1.8.2 (not yet released as of this writing) has an option to point to a function to run before or after applying all import steps for your profile.
+    GenericSetup 1.8.2 has an option to point to a function to run before or after applying all import steps for your profile.
     If you do not need to support older versions, this is the easiest way.